xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 ## 🚀 Roadmap: Step-by-step guide to building your project
 Make sure you've finished Version 0 before moving on with the following steps.

+### Project Setup: Copy your files over
+1. Copy all of the files inside of your `version-0` folder
+2. Paste all of the files into your `version-1` folder
+3. Push your code to Github!
+You will use your `version-0` code as the starting point for your `version-1`.

 ### Create API Call to REST Countries API
 1. In App.jsx, create API call that pulls countries data from the [REST Countries API](https://restcountries.com) using the `useEffect` hook
 2. Display countries data from API call on the Home page, instead of displaying data from `data.json`